Financial Resolutions For The New Year

 Be Optimistic For The Future

-We can learn from our experiences that may have highlighted some of our mistakes, such as not saving enough for unexpected emergencies such as a pandemic.
+We can learn from our experiences that may have highlighted some of our past mistakes, such as not saving enough for unexpected emergencies.
 There isn’t a crystal ball to prepare for such events, but you should realize that things can happen to us.

 2. Build An Emergency Fund